AndrewMcSwain/pmOS-writings/Readme.md

 *We are working on a promotoinal video,*
 Oriented by some preliminary work on the branding and anthropology of a few of postmarketOS's hypothetical user demographics.

-*We are looking for participants in this project who possess or would like to possess applicable skills in the following areas:
+We are looking for participants in this project who possess or would like to possess applicable skills in the following areas:
---the preliminary theoretical and design work
+- the preliminary theoretical and design work
---the plannning and execution (production) --post-production (editing and after-effects)
+- the plannning and execution (production)
+- post-production (editing and after-effects)
---as well as the promo's insertion strategy, or internal usage with focus groups and market radaring.*
+- as well as the promo's insertion strategy, or internal usage with focus groups and market radaring.
 Thanks!
 --Andrew
 4:30pm June 26th 2016